ansyblenetwork/aquietlife/_posts/2021-06-28-case-for-trading.md

 Is there reason to believe this to be true?
 Not that I know of.

 But the claim has some empirical support.
 For instance, within the equities market itself, active investing has a mixed record.
 By the risk-aversion principle, a basket of small caps should appreciate faster than a basket of blue chips.
+However, historically, such an edge has not been clear, if not [outright absent](https://www.longtermtrends.net/large-cap-vs-small-cap/).

-However, historically, such an advantage has not been clear, if not [outright absent](https://www.longtermtrends.net/large-cap-vs-small-cap/).
 Competing psychological forces are evidently at play.
 My speculation is that these are roughly the same forces which contribute to bubble formation, and which allow lotteries to function.

 ### The case for shorting options contracts